Frequently Asked Questions

 An APH or LPU permit is required to fish from the bank or within the enclosed waters of public hunting lands.
 The LPU allows for fishing activities on public hunting units that offer fishing.
 A fishing license is not required to fish from the bank of public waters found in units located within state parks if fishing is permitted.

 On U.S. Army Corps of Engineers lands and other public hunting units that allow equestrian use, users must possess either an APH Permit or an LPU Permit.
 See unit map for site specific rules for equestrian use.
-See the Prohibited Acts pages for more information concerning the use of horses and the requirements for Coggin’s clearances.
+See the Prohibited Acts section for more information concerning the use of horses and the requirements for Coggin’s clearances.

-The maps in the printed Map Booklet and online search are the only maps of public hunting lands that TPWD provides that indicate the hunting areas and designated roads to which the permit holder has access.
+The maps in the printed Map Booklet and online are the only maps of public hunting lands that TPWD provides that indicate the hunting areas and designated roads to which the permit holder has access.
 Maps purchased from other sources (U.S. Forest Service, COE, etc.) may include private roads that are not included for access by permit holders.
 Study the maps in closely to avoid trespassing on private property or private roads when accessing, using or leaving public hunting lands.
 Remember that the public hunting permit authorizes access only to public hunting lands but not to adjacent private property.
 Ignorance of the law is no excuse or defense should you be charged with trespassing or hunting without landowner permission on private property.

 Boundary Markers: Boundaries of most public hunting lands are marked at frequent intervals with signs facing outward and displaying information identifying the property as public hunting lands or a TPWD wildlife management area.
 If you can see the printed text on the Public Hunting Lands signs or the old Type II boundary signs, you are outside of the Public Hunting Lands.
 Also, U.S. Forest Service WMA boundaries are identified by yellow metal signs.